Introduction to Distributed System Concepts

 A distributed system is a network of independent software components or machines that function as a unified system for the end user.
-In this setup, several computers (known as nodes) communicate with one another and share their resources to complete tasks that may be too complex or time-consuming for a single machine to handle.
+Here several computers (nodes) communicate with one another and share resources to complete tasks that can be complex or time-consuming for a single machine to handle.

-On other side, due to the decentralized nature of distributed systems, they can handle a high volume of requests and serve millions of users simultaneously.
-They operate in parallel, which means that even if one component fails, it does not impact the performance of the entire system.
+On other side, due to the decentralized nature, distributed systems can handle a high volume of requests and serve millions of users.
+They operate in parallel i.e. even if one component fails, it does not impact the performance of the entire system.

 For example, traditional databases stored on a single machine may experience difficulties in performing read and write operations as the amount of data grows.
 One way to resolve this issue is to split the database system across multiple machines.
-If the volume of read traffic is much higher than that of write traffic, we can also implement master-slave replication, where read and write requests are processed on separate machines.
+If read traffic is much higher than write traffic, we can also implement master-slave replication, where read and write requests are processed on separate machines.

-Traditionally, systems scale using vertical scaling, which involves adding more CPU, RAM, and storage to an existing server.
-This approach is not suitable for large-scale operations because it is expensive and prone to a single point of failure.
+Traditionally, we can scale using vertical scaling.
+Here we increase system capacity by adding more hardware resources (CPU, RAM, etc.) to an existing server.
+With an increase in scale, this can be expensive and prone to a single point of failure.
 The idea is simple: It is limited by the capacity of a single server, and scaling beyond that capacity often requires downtime.

-On the other hand, horizontal scaling allows for indefinite scaling by adding more servers to the pool of resources.
-If there is any performance degradation due to large number of requests, we can simply add more machines.
-This will make the system fast with minimal overhead cost compared to vertical scaling.
+On the other hand, we can easily increase the capacity of an existing system by using horizontal scaling.
+Here idea is to add more servers to the pool.
+So, if there is any performance degradation due to a large number of requests, we can simply add more machines.
+Horizontal scaling is a common approach for distributed systems because it makes the system faster with minimal cost compared to vertical scaling.

 Comparison between vertical and horizontal scaling